guptasamz/AML_Project/README.md

 # AML Project README

+## Python version and Packages
+The python version used for this project was `Python 3.9.18`.
+The required packages for this project can be installed using the `requirements.txt` file.
+Please use the below code to install all the packages.

+`pip install -r requirements.txt`

 ## Required datasets
 The datasets for this project can be synthetically generated using the script `01_new_data_generate.ipynb`.
 It is a python notebook and each individual cell needs to be executed to generate the 3 datasets used in this project.